IgniteFrisco/airspace-jekyll/_posts/2018-04-18-welcome-to-ignite-frisco.md

 ---

 # Hello!
-We are very excited to get Ignite Frisco up and running!
+We are very excited to get Frisco IgniteEdited  up and running!
 We plan to host the Frisco Ignite STEAM Fair.
 Of course, you may not understand what that fully means quite yet.
 So continue reading to find out!

 ## What Exactly is Ignite?
 The Frisco Ignite STEAM Fair is a force for raising the collective IQ and building connections in Frisco among small children and the surrounding communities.
 Ignite is about celebrating Frisco's growing arts and culture scene & helps to attract and retain the creative minds of children with its inclusive appeal.